Beige-Busy-Beaver/bisection-method-implementation/README.md

 For a continous function `f(x)` and an interval `[a, b]` where `f(a) * f(b) < 0`, the [Intermediate Value Theorem](https://en.wikipedia.org/wiki/Intermediate_value_theorem) guarantees that there exists at least one root in the interval.
 The bisection method uses this property to approach the root.

 ## Licence
-This project is open source and available under the GNU GPL Licence.
+This project is open source and available under the MIT Licence.